pjkaufman/dotfiles/README.md

 ### Tmux

-Once you start up tmux for the first time, make sure to enter `ctrl+a+I` to install the tmux plugins
+Once you start up tmux for the first time, make sure to enter `ctrl+a+I` in a tmux session to install the tmux plugins.

 ## Rational